 and along with it the pursuit of building a better community by being part of it.

 Influential men, women, and even entire nations have gone astray at least once in one point in history!
 Companies and corporations are obviously enough not exempted from this!
-What we must look at is their efforts to change, Corporate Social Responsibility is not merely a marketing campaign to give the illusion of change, and it is their way of paying for their past sins and the pursuit of a better world, no longer making profit their main goal but as a byproduct of helping the community.
+What we must look at is their efforts to change, according to electricians – Corporate Social Responsibility is not merely a marketing campaign to give the illusion of change, and it is their way of paying for their past sins and the pursuit of a better world, no longer making profit their main goal but as a byproduct of helping the community.

 Is it perfect?
 It the effects even immediately felt?
 No, and not always.
 Change is gradual and should always take time to truly be implemented and felt, for if it is not then it is not genuine and truly is just a façade!
 We give chances to people and political leaders who don’t even seem to have a plan to compensate for their past mistakes, why on earth would we not allow companies a chance to show their chance!
 They have at least made the effort to study and create new approaches.